tugytur/github-runner-docker-ephemeral/README.md

 dockerd-rootless-setuptool.sh install
 ```

 Create `/home/github-runner/bin` folder and copy files from bin.
 Create `/home/github-runner/runner.env` file with your settings.
-Scripts are working only with app_id and app_private_key.
+Scripts are working only with `app_id` and `app_private_key`.

 Move `runner.service` to `/home/github-runner/.config/systemd/user` and enable the service: